<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Average void periods in days across UK regions since January 2020.

-Voids lengthened slightly in September.
-The average void period rose from 15 days in August to 16 days in September - a increase of 6.7%.
+Voids lengthened in again in November.
+The average void period rose from 21 days in October to 24 days in November - an increase of an 14.3%.

 3. Tenant salaries see uplift